 About Charge Your Car

-As one of the UK’s largest EV charging networks, Charge Your Car members have access to around 1,800 charge points, with more than 3,000 connectors available – all of which can be found on Zap-Map.
+Charge Your Car is one of the UK’s largest public EV charging networks, with points across the UK – all of which can be found on Zap-Map.

-Based in Brighton and founded in 2010, Charge Your Car was originally set-up by Elektromotive, but now is owned by Chargemaster.
-This allows Polar Plus customers to access Charge Your Car points as well as those on the Chargemaster network.
+Based in Brighton and founded in 2010, Charge Your Car was originally set-up by Elektromotive, but now is owned by bp pulse.